 Check to make sure you are eligible

 The Citizens Awards are open to businesses of all sizes, trade associations, and chambers of commerce.
 Third parties may nominate a business, Chamber of Commerce, American Chamber of Commerce, or trade association but should notify the nominated party prior to submission.
 Please note: Past winners are not eligible to submit an application for two years in the category for which they won.
 However, those who fall under this umbrella are more than welcome to apply in other categories!

 Tell your story in a compelling way

 As you craft your application, think about the story you are trying to tell, the key message you want to drive home, and make sure you’re positioning your organization in the right way.
-The Citizen Awards are not public relations awards; they are dedicated to corporate citizenship planning, execution, and results.
+The Citizens Awards are not public relations awards; they are dedicated to corporate citizenship planning, execution, and results.
 The strongest nominations read more like corporate citizenship case studies rather than a PR summary.
-Applications should reflect corporate citizenship planning and execution, not PR success.
+Applications should reflect corporate citizenship planning and execution, not just communications success.

 Show us your stakeholders